pamapa/callblocker/README.md

   - "from_domain"   : "fritz.box"
   - "from_username" : "your username"
   - "from_password" : "your password"
-  - make sure the account is enabled and the other fields ok ok for you
+  - Make sure the account is enabled and the other fields ok ok for you

 ### Setup using an Analog phone
-- Attach USB mode to the Raspberry Pi
+- Attach the USB modem to the Raspberry Pi
 - Setup the Analog phone in the callblocker configuration (/etc/callblocker/setting.json):
   - analog -> phones
   - "device" : use `dmesg` to find `/dev/<name>`.
-Usually /dev/ttyACM0
+Usually its "/dev/ttyACM0"
+  - Make sure the account is enabled and the other fields ok ok for you